xyba1337/OmTraffic/README.md

 OmTraffic is a fast and efficient Python script that enables you to send a large number of messages to random strangers on Omegle quickly. :rocket: It's for educational purposes only! :mortar_board:

 ## :eyes: Preview
 It is recommended to use good premium proxies for the best performance.
-In this preview, I used premium proxyscrape proxies with 100 threads, they are decent but something like webshare would be better.
+We can highly recommend you intenseproxy.com but don't use rotating proxies, they wont work!
+If you use proxies with username and password, make sure that they are in the format of username:password@ip:port

 ![](https://github.com/xyba1337/OmTraffic/blob/main/Preview.gif)